Rageh Omaar: Awards and nominations

 In 2003, Omaar was the recipient of an Ethnic Multicultural Media Academy award for the best TV journalist.

 In 2008, he was also presented the Arab Media Watch Award for excellence in journalism.

 In January 2014 and 2015, Omaar was nominated for the Services to Media award at the British Muslim Awards.

 Personal life

-Omaar is married to Georgiana Rose "Nina" Montgomery-Cuninghame, the daughter of Sir John Montgomery-Cuninghame of Corsehill.
-The couple live in Chiswick, West London, with their three children.
+In 2000, Omaar married Alexander technique instructor Georgiana Rose "Nina" Montgomery-Cuninghame, the daughter of Sir John Montgomery-Cuninghame of Corsehill.
+The couple live in Chiswick, West London, and have two sons and a daughter.

-He maintains close contact with his family in Somaliland, is an activist for the Somali community, and regularly attends its lectures and events.
+Omaar maintains close contact with his family in Somalia, is an activist for the Somali community, and regularly attends its lectures and events.